TechyCSR/OpenCluely/README.md

 ## 🧩 Troubleshooting

+### Setup Issues

+- **setup.sh not found or won't run**
+  - Make sure you're in the OpenCluely directory: `cd OpenCluely`
+  - Make the script executable: `chmod +x setup.sh`
+  - On Windows, use Git Bash (comes with Git for Windows)

+- **Setup script stops with exit code 130**
+  - This means you pressed Ctrl+C. Just run `./setup.sh` again

-- Node or npm not found
+- **Node or npm not found**
-  - Ensure Node 18+ and npm are installed and in PATH.
-  - Verify:
-    ```bash
-    node -v
-    npm -v
-    ```
+  - Install Node.js 18+ from [nodejs.org](https://nodejs.org/)
+  - Restart your terminal and try again

+### App Issues

-- Electron won’t start or shows a blank window (Linux)
+- **Electron won't start or shows blank window (Linux)**
-  - Try the dev script with flags:
-    ```bash
-    npm run dev
-    ```
-  - If running in headless/Wayland environments, ensure a display server (X11/XWayland) is available.
+  - Try: `npm run dev`
+  - Ensure X11/XWayland is available if running in headless environments

-- macOS screen capture doesn’t work
+- **macOS screen capture doesn't work**
-  - Grant “Screen Recording” permission to the Electron app in System Settings → Privacy & Security → Screen Recording.
+  - Grant "Screen Recording" permission in System Settings → Privacy & Security → Screen Recording
-  - After granting, quit and relaunch the app.
+  - Quit and relaunch the app after granting permission

-- Windows SmartScreen blocks the app
+- **Windows SmartScreen blocks the app**
-  - Click “More info” → “Run anyway” or launch via `npm start` during development.
+  - Click "More info" → "Run anyway" or use `npm start` during development

-- Setup script stops with exit code 130
-  - Exit 130 indicates the process was interrupted (e.g., Ctrl+C).
-Re-run:
-    ```bash
-    ./setup.sh
-    ```

-- Microphone/voice not working
+- **Microphone/voice not working**
-  - Voice is optional.
-If you don’t need it, ignore related warnings.
+  - Voice is optional - ignore related warnings if you don't need it
-  - If you do need it, install `sox` (Linux/macOS) or via Chocolatey on Windows and set Azure keys in `.env`.
+  - To enable: install `sox` (Linux/macOS) and add Azure keys to `.env`

 ## 🙏 Acknowledgments